 Prescribed burning may be used as a future management tool to encourage regeneration of native grasses.
 Control of destructive feral hogs is desirable to protect native species, and white-tailed deer management also is scheduled for population control.

 Are you interested in volunteering at Love Creek Preserve?
-We'd love to hear from you—email Becky Flack at email@example.com to get more information.
+We'd love to hear from you—email Rebecca Neill at firstname.lastname@example.org to get more information.